 This may seem like a strange idea at first.
 After all, if a device can connect to the internet, why not let it go online?
 Like your PC, smartphone and basically any other connected device, your TV runs the risk of being compromised by unscrupulous types if it’s hooked up to a network.

-- Access to inbuilt cameras
+- Access to inbuilt cameras (in older TVs)

 - Files stored on the television either on the TVs memory or an attached storage device.

 This is where the pros and cons of keeping a smart TV connected become a little harder to answer.
-Once a device goes online, it's vulnerable – and your TV is no exception.
+Once any device goes online, it's potentially vulnerable – and your TV is no exception.
 However, you need to consider whether or not nefarious types would even be interested in cracking into your TV.

 Things have improved over the years.
 Samsung now makes a point of highlighting security features in their TVs, for example.
 But protections like third-party anti-virus software that you can get for your PC, isn't really available for smart TVs.

 So, yes, TVs can be compromised, and they are full of personal information that may be tempting to cyber-criminals.
 Whether they’ll actually want to bother, however, is another story.
 Why?
 Because hackers tend to go after big targets that will yield a big data haul.
 Things like:

 - Online services and Social media servers.